captainfathom/merge-conflict/FUBAR.md

 Ted and Carol's newest addition to the page.
 It is also important, if you delete it, it will further break your code.

+This is teds final feature of the day because ted's started to tired